anandbatchala/potatoleaf_disease_classifier/README.md

-name: Potato Disease Classification Using CNN
+# Potato Disease Classification Using CNN

-description: |
+## Description
-  This project implements a Convolutional Neural Network (CNN) for classifying potato leaf images into three categories: **Early Blight**, **Late Blight**, and **Healthy**.
-Achieved impressive performance with **98% validation accuracy** and **94% test accuracy**.
-The model is designed for real-time disease detection to support effective agricultural management.
+This project implements a Convolutional Neural Network (CNN) to classify potato leaf images into three categories: **Early Blight**, **Late Blight**, and **Healthy**.
+The model achieves **98% validation accuracy** and **94% test accuracy**, making it highly effective for real-time disease detection.
+This tool supports improved agricultural management by accurately identifying potato leaf diseases.

   ## Technologies Used
   - **TensorFlow**: Framework for building and training the CNN model.